 Skip to content

-November 21, 1799, the Kentucky legislatures decreed John James Dufour of Vevey, Switzerland, the 1st commercial vineyard and winery in the U.S., known as the “First Vineyard.”
-Dufour traveled up and down Ohio, Mississippi, and Kentucky Rivers and selected Jessamine County.
+November 21, 1799, the Kentucky legislatures decreed John James Dufour of Vevey, Switzerland, the 1st commercial vineyard and winery in the U.S., known as “First Vineyard.”
+Dufour traveled up and down the Ohio, Mississippi, and Kentucky Rivers and then selected Jessamine County.

 November 21, 1861, Kentucky Confederate Governor G. Johnson wrote Confederate President J. Davis to request Kentucky’s admission to the Confederacy eight months after the war started.
 Though Davis had reservations about the circumvention of the elected General Assembly in forming the Confederate government, he concluded that Johnson’s request had merit.
 Davis officially admitted the Commonwealth less than a month later.

 November 21, 1891, Deputy Sheriff John W. Altrip, Knott County Sheriff’s Department, died trying to take a pistol away from a man at a corn-husking party near Hindman.
-Just before their trial started in June 1892 someone attempted to burn down the county courthouse in order to destroy the case records.
+Just before their trial started in June 1892, someone attempted to burn down the county courthouse to destroy the case records.

 Localtonians wish a Happy Anniversary to Governor John Crepps Wickliffe Beckham, who wed Jean Raphael Fuqua in 1900.
 Prominent Kentuckians coveted the invitation of the year to watch the new 35th governor, at age 31, marry his 21-year-old bride in the First Presbyterian Church of Owensboro.